Tudat/tudat/developerGuide/extendingJSON/enhancedDeserialization.rst

 Mergeable files
 ~~~~~~~~~~~~~~~

 In addition to modular JSON files, in which the content of (part of) other JSON files is included, the :literal:`json_interace` also introduces support for mergeable JSON files.
-Since the :literal:`tudat` application expects a root JSON file containing an object, when providing a root JSON file containing an array, the contents of this array can be merged to generate a single JSON object to be used to set up the simulation.
+Since the :literal:`json_interface` application expects a root JSON file containing an object, when providing a root JSON file containing an array, the contents of this array can be merged to generate a single JSON object to be used to set up the simulation.
 For instance, the following input file:

 .. code-block:: json